So, you're cooking and realize you're out of bourbon. What now?

 Frequently Asked Questions

-Yes, whiskey is a great substitute for bourbon, though it may have a slightly different flavor profile depending on the type.
+Yes, whiskey is a great substitute for bourbon, though it may have a slightly different flavor depending on the type.

 Apple cider vinegar provides acidity and sweetness, but it's best used in savory dishes rather than cocktails or desserts.